-Urgency is the feeling of pressure to act, whether it be positive or negative.
+Urgency is the feeling of pressure to act, whether positive or negative.
 Urgency can apply to marketing messages, product features, or the process.
-It’s a powerful driver for action, which can make people do things they wouldn’t normally do.
+It's a powerful driver for action, making people do things they wouldn't normally do.

 Here are five reasons why urgency is such an effective tool: